Here at Sudz, we believe in both fun and effective fundraising!

-The best fundraising success stories show that the active promoters had a great understanding of their donors and participants, were upbeat and respectful, and had positive conversations -- which often led to a fundraising win.
+The best, most effective fundraising success stories show that the active promoters had a great understanding of their donors and participants, were upbeat and respectful, and had positive conversations -- which often led to a fundraising win.

 With effective fundraising, the more you do it, the better you get.
 In other words, practice really does make perfect.

 Here are 4 tips to keep in mind when you are taking part in youth sports or youth group fundraising this season, whether it's face-to-face or via screen meeting due to social distancing: